nicholsen-guoziyu/shoppinglist/README.md

 * Visual Studio 2019 16.5.2 for the ASP.NET Core Web API REST Services
 * SSMS and Microsoft SQL Server for the backend database

+The tool used in this application:
+* create-react-app

 ### How to Use
 * Run the DatabaseSchema.sql to create the ShoppingList database.